bareos/bareos/fd-plugins/mysql-python/README.md

 }
 ```

-### Include the Plugin in the fileset definition of the job resource on the director
+### Include the Plugin in the fileset definition on the director
 ```
 FileSet {
     Name = "client-data"